When to plant Ageratum in Wolfe County, KY

 Wolfe County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 18 and first fall frost is October 21.

-Wolfe County County sits in USDA Zone 7a.
+Wolfe County sits in USDA Zone 7a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Wolfe County County's climate?
+Can Ageratum grow in Wolfe County's climate?

 Your Wolfe County Garden Planner — Free